 If it was a typography error that didn’t deserve another email, make a vow that you’ll read the next email you send from the other end (a common spell-checking practice).

 If the mistake made was of a larger scale, you need to improve your sign-off procedure.
-Sit down and do it now, or the future will hold more embarrassing moments.
+Sit down and do it now, or the future will hold more embarrassing moments and you will not have to write apology email for sending wrong email.